January 6, 2018

 Berkeley professor of English and disability studies scholar Georgina Kleege will guide participants throughout the exhibition with tactile and sensory aesthetic experiences with Tactile Explorations on Thursday, February 6, 6–9pm.
 As a consultant to art institutions around the world and author of More Than Meets the Eye: What Blindness Brings to Art (2018), Kleege has shown numerous audiences how to engage with artworks through non-visual senses.

-This tour is limited to 12 participants, Eventbrite link and wait list to follow!
+This tour is limited to 12 participants, please RSVP for your free ticket here!

 Lindsey D. Felt